 In this SRHE project, Vily aims to conceptualise the ‘sustainable teacher’ as a not-yet-defined concept and identify approaches that universities can adopt to support them in successfully enacting their roles.
 ‘Sustainability’ will be used as a multidimensional lens and metaphor to conceptualise the realistic and desirable characteristics of the ‘sustainable teacher’ for responsive and sustainable educational futures.
 A qualitative research design will be employed to capture in-depth multi-actor insights, with data collection through one-to-one participatory interviews with early and mid-career teachers and middle-leadership and document analysis.
 This project is anticipated to provide a holistic view of the teacher’s role in the postdigital university with implications for practice and policy.

-Exploring awarding gaps for British Black students at university through participatory visual ethnography by Laura Barnett, University of Surrey (project report due December 2024 due to maternity leave)
+Exploring awarding gaps for British Black students at university through participatory visual ethnography by Laura Barnett, University of Surrey

 Laura Barnett joined the Surrey Institute of Education at the University of Surrey in April 2018 as a Lecturer in Higher Education.
 Prior to this she has worked as a student learning developer at several UK universities, with specialist roles in supporting students from widening participation backgrounds.
 Laura completed her PhD in 2018 at Canterbury Christ Church University which was an ethnographic study of youth ‘binge’ drinking in the UK.
 She also holds a BA (Hons) Media and Cultural Studies and Business Studies.
 Laura’s research interests relate to inclusivity and inequalities in higher education where she is keen to further develop her educational research interests using participatory and visual ethnographic approaches to explore lived experiences in HE.

-In this SRHE project, Laura will explore how Black British students experience their learning, teaching and curriculum (including content, design, delivery and assessment) at university from different disciplinary perspectives to explore how these experiences might explain awarding gaps.
-This will be achieved through a participatory visual ethnographic approach which entails students acting in a dual role as both researchers and participants with Laura, adopting ethnographic methods (e.g. participant observation, engaging in interviews etc.) to collect qualitative data exploring students’ social identities and experiences of diversity and inclusion in learning and teaching.
+In this SRHE project, Laura explores how Black British students experience their learning, teaching and curriculum (including content, design, delivery and assessment) at university from different disciplinary perspectives to explore how these experiences might explain awarding gaps.
+This is achieved through a participatory visual ethnographic approach which entails students acting in a dual role as both researchers and participants with Laura, adopting ethnographic methods (e.g. participant observation, engaging in interviews etc.) to collect qualitative data exploring students’ social identities and experiences of diversity and inclusion in learning and teaching.
 It is hoped that this study will bring to the forefront the voices and experiences of Black students offering qualitative insights relating to inequalities around awarding gaps for black students that are enduring in HE.

 UK’s International Research Collaborations in the Post-Brexit Era by Yusuf Ikbal OLDAC (Lingnan University, Hong Kong)